Articles for Resources

 It’s spring cleaning time again…or at least time to start thinking about a spring cleaning checklist.
 The days are getting longer, the weather is starting to warm up a bit and there’s no better time to start organizing yourself to tackle the dust bunnies, wipe down your dirty walls and organize the closet.
 It’s time to let the light in, reduce the clutter and get control of your house again.

-The key to a good spring cleaning is to not overwhelm yourself so much that you put the entire project off for another day.
+The key to a good spring cleaning is to not overwhelm yourself so much that you put the entire cleaning project off for another day.
 Instead, try to organize the cleaning so that you tackle different sections of the house at once or different types of cleaning at the same time.
 When you have the duster out to clean the ceiling fans and knick-knacks it’s a good time to hit the plants and bookshelves.

 Here’s a list of just a few of the basic tasks to get you started.
 You can find some printable checklists below.